 Maintaining your Roof Ventilation System

 Keeping your roof ventilation system free of any loose, cracked, broken or debris build up is key is ensuring the air flow is circulating properly.
 You should inspect your system every few months to look for these issues and make any repair immediately.
-Proper maintenance will help prolong the life of you roof, help eliminate the potential for moisture issues or leaks.
+Proper maintenance will help prolong the life of you roof and mitigate the potential for moisture issues or leaks.

 Conclusion

-When dealing with proper ventilation of your roof, soffit vents are much more proficient, less accessible to water getting into your attic with not roof penetration and more aesthetically pleasing.
-When properly installed, and routinely maintained you will have an efficient ventilated roof system with less potential of leaks and moisture issues.
+When dealing with proper ventilation of your roof, soffit vents are much more proficient, less accessible to water getting into your attic with no roof penetration, and more aesthetically pleasing.
+When properly installed and routinely maintained, you will have an efficient ventilated roof system with less potential of leaks and moisture issues.